 - Letter of verification stating that you are currently practicing emergency medicine, which should be written by your hospital administrator on official stationery.

 An exam fee of $800 must be submitted with your completed application.
-If you are retaking the Emergency Medicine Oral (Part II) Exam, the fee is $550.

 No application will be considered complete until all fees have been paid.
 Applications submitted after the final deadline will not be accepted.